intel-analytics/ipex-llm/docs/docs/APIdocs/layers/optim/DistriOptimizer.md

 **python**
 ```
-# Python need to define in the constructor
+# Python need to define the optimization algorithm in the constructor
 optimizer = Optimizer(model, train_data, MSECriterion(), MaxIteration(100), 4, optim_method = Adam())
 ```

 ### Validate your model in training
-Sometimes, people want to evaluate the model being trained with a seperated dataset.
+Sometimes, people want to evaluate the model with a seperated dataset.
 When model performs well on train dataset, but bad on validation dataset, we call the model is overfit or weak generalization.
 People may want to evaluate the model every serveral iterations or epochs.
 BigDL can easily do this by